Tuition & Aid

 Bachelor and master-level courses in which the student originally received a grade of D* or F are repeatable and are included in the calculation for SAP (repeat course included in qualitative calculation; original and repeat courses included in quantitative calculation).
 Repeated courses in which the original grade was C or higher earn zero hours and are not included in the student’s GPA, so they are not included in the SAP calculation and are not eligible for financial aid.

-Doctoral courses in which the student originally received a grade of C*, D* or F are repeatable and are included in the calculation for SAP (repeat course included in qualitative calculation; original and repeat courses included in quantitative calculation).
+Doctoral courses in which the student originally received a grade of C*, D*, F, or NC are repeatable and are included in the calculation for SAP (repeat course included in qualitative calculation; original and repeat courses included in quantitative calculation).
 Repeated courses in which the original grade was B or higher earn zero hours and are not included in the student’s GPA, so they are not included in the SAP calculation and are not eligible for financial aid.

 * Federal financial aid regulations allow students to receive federal financial aid only one time for retaking (repeating) a previously passed course.
 For federal financial aid purposes, a grade of D or higher is considered passing, regardless of institutional policy or program of study.
 The second repeat of the previously passed course is NOT federal financial aid eligible.

 Please note: Federal financial aid awards will be adjusted when repeated coursework is determined to be non-aid eligible.
 Affected students will be notified via their Luther Rice email account when adjustments are made.
 Students will be responsible for payment on all coursework that is not aid eligible.

 If a student changes degree programs laterally (i.e., bachelor to bachelor, master to master, or doctoral to doctoral) within Luther Rice without graduating or completing the required classes within a degree program, all classes of the previous program(s) are included in the quantitative element of SAP measurement.
 Only those classes transferred into the new degree program are included in the qualitative element of SAP measurement.